Developing Your Skills

 Friday Cases

 The purpose of Friday cases is for the resident to prepare a formal, evidence-based patient case or journal club to pharmacy colleagues.
 The resident will use this activity to develop formal presentation skills and refine skills in literature identification and evaluation.
-All presentations will meet criteria for continuing education through the Accreditation Council for Pharmacy Education (ACPE).
+All presentations will meet criteria for continuing education through the Accreditation Council for Pharmacy Education.
 Residents will prepare at least one formal presentation of a specific patient and a defined topic and one formal journal club.
-A third formal presentation is required, which is generally a second patient case presentation for PGY1s and a presentation of the resident’s choice for PGY2s.
+A third formal presentation is required and is a presentation of the resident's choice.

 Wednesday Cases

 The purpose of Wednesday cases is to allow for open discussion of clinical cases from resident rotations.
-These sessions are designed to be informal and provide insight into the clinical care, monitoring, and medication selection for patients at BJH.
-Insights from a diverse group of preceptors and residents should foster a learning environment for all in attendance with the focus being on the resident learning experience and the development of patient presentation skills.
+These sessions are designed to be informal and provide insight into the clinical care, monitoring, and medication selection for patients at Barnes-Jewish Hospital.
+Insights from a diverse group of preceptors and residents should foster a learning environment for all in attendance with the focus being on the resident learning experience and the development of patient presentation and literature evaluation skills.
 All residents will present two informal Wednesday cases throughout the year.

 Research Project